-Note: In the UT monostatic sensing in UMa and UMi scenario, the ZOD offset should be set as 0.<Unrelated part omitted>
+Note 1: In the UT monostatic sensing in UMa and UMi scenario, the ZOD offset should be set as 0.

+Note 2: For TRP monostatic and UE monostatic sensing modes, Step 8 of Clause 7.5 is not performed.

+<Unrelated part omitted>